Flexor digitorum superficialis muscle: Innervation

 The flexor digitorum superficialis muscle is innervated by the median nerve (C7, C8, T1).

 Function

 The primary function of flexor digitorum superficialis is flexion of the middle phalanges of the four fingers (excluding the thumb) at the proximal interphalangeal joints, however under continued action it also flexes the metacarpophalangeal joints and wrist joint.

 To test flexor digitorum superficialis, one finger is flexed at the proximal interphalangeal joint against resistance, while the remaining three fingers are held fully extended (to inactivate flexor digitorum profundus).

 Additional images

+Dissection of muscles of forearm and hand, anterior aspect; most superficial muscles have been removed (right upper limb).

 Tendons of forefinger and vincula tendina.

 Cross-section through the middle of the forearm.

 Transverse section across the wrist and digits.

 The mucous sheaths of the tendons on the front of the wrist and digits.

 The muscles of the left hand.
 Palmar surface.